Harold Lockwood

 Harold A. Lockwood (April 12, 1887 - October 19, 1918) was an American silent film actor, director, and producer.
-He was one of the most popular matinee idols of the early film period during the 1910s.
+He was one of the most popular matinée idols of the early film period during the 1910s.

 Early life and career

 Born in Brooklyn, Lockwood was raised and educated in Newark, New Jersey.
 Upon graduating, he began working in exporting.
 Lockwood quickly discovered that he did not enjoy exporting and quit to become an actor.
 He initially began his acting career in vaudeville.

 In 1908, Lockwood joined the Selig Company.
 In 1910, Lockwood signed on with a stock company for David Horsley and appeared in Western shorts.
 He later worked for the New York Motion Picture Company, Selig Polyscope Company and Famous Players Film Company.

 While at Famous Players, Lockwood was cast opposite actress May Allison in Allan Dwan's 1915 romantic film David Harum.
 The two would appear in over twenty-three films together during the World War I era, and became one of the first celebrated on-screen romantic duos.
 However, the two were never romantically involved off-screen.